MOrgacki/Protractor_BDD_example/README.md

 - Html-reporter designed for cucumber

 # Test Scenarios
-Currntly Project consists of 3 test cases with 11 execution steps.
+Currently Project consists of 3 test cases with 11 execution steps.

 First Test Scenario is related to form on landing page.
 <br>